tswidan-purestorage/fio_parser/README.md

 ## Logging

-The script logs its operations to a file named `[fio_processing.log](fio_processing.log)`.
+The script logs its operations to a file named `fio_processing.log`.
 This can be useful for debugging or understanding the script's operations.
+An example can be found [fio_processing.log](here).

 ## License
 Freeware  -  Use at your own risk.
 No warranty expressed or implied.